April is National Autism Awareness Month, a fitting time to think about the growing need for concern and awareness about autism.

 The Food and Drug Administration (FDA) plays an important role in warning these companies against making false or misleading claims.

 According to the Centers for Disease Control (CDC), about 1in 68 children has been identified with an autism spectrum disorder (ASD).
-ASDs are reported to occur in all racial, ethnic and socioeconomic groups, and are almost five times more common among boys (1 in 54) than among girls (1 in 252).
+ASDs are reported to occur in all racial, ethnic and socioeconomic groups, and are about 4.5 times more common among boys (1 in 42) than among girls (1 in 189).

-The National Institutes of Health (NIH) describe autistic children as having difficulties with social interaction, displaying problems with verbal and nonverbal communication, exhibiting repetitive behaviors and having narrow, obsessive interests.
+The National Institutes of Health (NIH) describe children with autism as having difficulties with social interaction, displaying problems with verbal and nonverbal communication, exhibiting repetitive behaviors and having narrow, obsessive interests.
 These behaviors can range in impact from mild to disabling.

 “Autism varies widely in severity and symptoms,” says Amy Taylor, M.D., M.H.S., a pediatrician at FDA.
 “Existing autism therapies and interventions are designed to remedy specific symptoms and can bring about improvement,” she adds.

 In addition, FDA has approved medications that can help some people manage related symptoms of ASD.
-For example, the FDA has approved the use of antipsychotics such as risperidone and aripripazole to treat children 5 or 6 years of age and older who have severe tantrums or aggression and self-injurious behavior.
+For example, the FDA has approved the use of antipsychotics such as risperidone (to treat children age 5 and older) and aripripazole (to treat children age 6 and older) who have severe tantrums or aggression and self-injurious behavior.
 Before using any behavioral intervention or drug therapy (prescription or over-the-counter), check with your health care professional.

 The Association for Science in Autism Treatment (ASAT), a not-for-profit organization of parents and professionals committed to improving the education, treatment, and care of people with autism, says that since autism was first identified, there has been a long history of failed treatments and fads.

-According to Gary Coody, R.Ph., FDA’s national health fraud coordinator, the agency has warned a number of companies that they are facing possible legal action if they continue to make false or misleading claims about products and therapies claiming to treat or cure autism.
+According to CDR Jason Humbert, M.H.S., R.N., a regulatory operations officer in the FDA’s Office of Regulatory Affairs, the agency has warned a number of companies that they are facing possible legal action if they continue to make false or misleading claims about products and therapies claiming to treat or cure autism.
 Some of these so-called therapies carry significant health risks and include:

 - “Chelation Therapies.”
 These products claim to cleanse the body of toxic chemicals and heavy metals by binding to them and “removing” them from circulation.
 They come in a number of forms, including sprays, suppositories, capsules, liquid drops and clay baths.
 FDA-approved chelating agents are approved for specific uses, such as the treatment of lead poisoning and iron overload, and are available by prescription only.
 FDA-approved prescription chelation therapy products should only be used under medical supervision.
 Chelating important minerals needed by the body can lead to serious and life-threatening outcomes.